pousse-cafe/pousse-cafe.github.io/documentation.md

 `D` is the definition of aggregate root's attributes.

 It is recommended to defined ``D`` as a static inner-class of the class defining the aggregate root.
-Indeed, domain logic and data model are strongly linked.
+Indeed, domain logic and data model are tightly coupled.

 Below example describes a Product aggregate root which has a single `availableUnits` attribute.